fbpx

 Organization

-Within the Globalization Services engineering unit, the LX Lab is a specialized team of over 200 people responsible for localizing SAP’s software and non-coded assets such as documentation or training or marketing materials into up to 75 languages for the worldwide market.
+Within the User Enablement unit, the LX Lab is a specialized team of 280 people responsible for localizing SAP’s software and non-coded assets such as documentation or training or marketing materials into up to 75 languages for the worldwide market.
 LX Lab focuses on traditional localization services and also develops their own tools, managing machine translation, artificial intelligence, and other initiatives.

 There are separate teams to manage various functions required for the overall localization program.
 The LX Engineering team looks after tooling, automation, and the comprehensive technical infrastructure.
 The Business Partner Management team manages the supply chain.
 The various Service teams represent the core of what they do and manage the diverse localization requests.